Free balcony congress:

 Not there yet?

 Garden with Birgit Schattling’s organic balcony movement and enjoy diversity and nature all year round.
 Bore than 31,000 participants at the last Online Bio-Balkon Congress.
-Be there!
-“Every meter counts!” on April 05 + 06.
+Be part of it! „Healing power from the balcony“ from March 21.

 Shipping takes place as part of the Privacy policy.
 You can unsubscribe at any time at the bottom of the newsletter.